betfair-datascientists/betfair-datascientists.github.io/src/modelling/howToBuildASoccerBotPartII.md

     In excel we do this using the formula: (marketId - 1) * 1000000000

-    We do this because excel likes to truncate trailing zeros on negative numbers.
+    We do this because excel likes to truncate trailing zeros on decimal numbers.
 The python line is provided below

 ```py title="Remove '1.' from market_id in Python"